- Governance Overview

 On behalf of the corporation’s shareholders, the Board of Directors is responsible for the overall stewardship of the corporation, establishing the overall policies and standards for the corporation and reviewing the corporation’s strategic plans.
 It also monitors and assesses performance and progress in meeting the long- and short-term goals of the corporation.

-There are three standing committees, Audit and Risk, Human Resources and Governance and Environment, composed entirely of unrelated directors.
+There are three standing committees, Audit and Risk, Human Resources and Governance, Safety and Sustainability, composed entirely of independent directors.

 The Board has delegated certain responsibilities to each of these committees and has instructed each of them to perform certain advisory functions, to make recommendations and to report to the Board.
-Committee members are appointed annually, following the Annual Meeting of Shareholders, on the recommendation of the Governance and Environment Committee.
+Committee members are appointed annually, following the Annual Meeting of Shareholders, on the recommendation of the Governance, Safety and Sustainability Committee.